freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-26.md

 Now that you know how to use `do` to form questions about hobbies, let's use `do` to ask about daily routines.
 This is useful for finding out about someone's everyday activities, which is a common topic of small talk.

 Note: When you use `do` as an auxiliary verb in a question, the main verb must stay in its base form.
 For example:

-Statement: She works as a Full Stack dev.
+Statement: `She works as a Full Stack dev.`

-Question: Does she work as a Full Stack dev?
+Question: `Does she work as a Full Stack dev?`

-`work` stays as `work` and does not change to `works,` even when asking about a third person singular subject like `he,` `she,` or `it.`
+`work` stays as `work` and does not change to `works`, even when asking about a third person singular subject like `he,` `she,` or `it.`

 # --question--